ojdon/html5-game-development-gulp-workflow/README.md

-A gulp workflow that is optimised for HTML5 Game Developement.
+A gulp workflow that is optimised for HTML5 Game Development.

 ##Requirements
-* OSX or Linux
+* OSX or Linux (Project needs a Windows tester!)
 * Nodejs + NPM

 ## Installing NodeJS + NPM